magentabusiness/magentabusiness.github.io/docs/iot-gateway/config/mqtt.md

 ![image](https://img.thingsboard.io/gateway/mqtt-mosquitto-sub-wait-1.png)
 {: refdef}

-Update device attribute value on the ThingsBoard server following these steps:
+Update device attribute value on the IoT Hub server following these steps:
 - Open the "Devices" page;
 - Click on your device and navigate to the "Attributes" tab;
 - Choose "Shared attributes" scope and click on the "pencil" icon next to *"firmwareVersion"* attribute.